JonasFur/Master-Thesis/README.md

 # Master-Thesis
 The purpose of this repository is to ensure the replicability of the master thesis “Analyzing the Indexing Effect on Stock Returns – Evidence from the German Stock Market” written by Jonas Furrer.

-To automate the replication of the analysis, download the whole repository to your local device.
-Make sure you set first the R-directory to the relevant files.
+To automate the replication of the analysis, download the whole repository to your local device and set your working directory in R accordingly.

-Note: First unzip the folder and data-files if necessary.
+Note: Unpack the downloaded file, navigate to "Data_1" and unpack again.

 ## Description of the uploaded files

 Note: The data from folder "Data_1" and "Data_2" are just relevant for the descriptive part.